lmzh123/CarND-Traffic-Sign-Classifier-Project/README.md

 one_hot_y = tf.one_hot(y, 43)
 ```

-The learning rate is set to `0.001` experimentaly and the loss function to optimize using tehe Adam Optimization Algorithm will the the crossentropy between the one-hot encoded labels and the logits obtained by the model descrbed before.
+The learning rate is set to `0.001` experimentaly and the loss function to optimize using tehe Adam Optimization Algorithm will the the cross entropy between the one-hot encoded labels and the logits obtained by the model described before.

 ```
 rate = 0.001